 There are several reasons soil amendments might be recommended for your garden or lawn.
-The 2 most common are to improve the soil's texture and to correct the soil's pH.
+The two most common are to improve the soil's texture and to correct the soil's pH.

 Improving Soil Texture

 Often soil is low in organic matter, necessary for the structure, water retention and life of your soil.
-Organic matter includes: compost, composted manure, peat moss, coir, leaf mold and any other plant or animal remains or waste products.
+Organic matter includes compost, composted manure, peat moss, coir, leaf mold, and any other plant or animal remains or waste products.
 This may not sound like something that would be good for your garden, but organic matter can quickly change the texture of your soil as well as encourage beneficial organisms to set up home in your garden soil.
-Here's a quick test to determine the texture of your soil.

 Adjusting Soil pH

-Once you know what your soil pH is and what range your plants prefer, you will get instructions on how much lime to add, if your soil is too acidic, or how much sulfur to add, if your soil is too alkaline.
-Ideally you should test your soil every year.
-Here's a quick soil pH test you can do yourself, to get an idea of what range your soil's pH is.
+Once you know what your soil pH is and what range your plants prefer, you will get instructions on how much lime to add, if your soil is too acidic or how much sulfur to add if your soil is too alkaline.
+Ideally, you should test your soil every year.

 Garden soil is always in flux.
-Plants deplete it of nutrients, rain washes them away, and even heavily amended soil will eventually revert to its natural state.
-You will need to amend your soil on a regular basis.
+Plants deplete it of nutrients, rain washes them away and even heavily amended soil will eventually revert to its natural state.
+You will need to amend your soil regularly.
 How often will depend on the soil you are starting with.
 Once you get to know your garden soil, you will have a better sense of what amendments your garden will need.